Turning Kids Into Disciples

 [THE STORY OF MY LIFE (Kessinger),

 There is beauty in the schools.

 Not all Waldorf students succumb to the schools' occult agenda — at least not to the same degree or at equal velocity.
 The class ahead of mine included several rebellious students — beatniks, as it were.
 Indeed, the class as a whole was considered troublesome (although many class members were, in truth, quiet and obedient).
 Our headmaster took the class to task in his message to them, in the 1963 yearbook:

 Here are two drawings by a 1963 senior; they were used in the yearbook.
 Obviously the work of a talented artist, the pictures may not strike you as subversive — but a sort of shock ran through the school when they appeared.
 (The yearbook staff evidently gave the teachers no preview.)
 This is not Waldorf-style art, by any means.
 One might almost think that a ruler was used, for instance — and note that the seniors apparently left the school through a back door, leaving the door open!
 Man oh man...

 [Drawings by my talented, rebellious friend Juan Wilson.

-The upper drawing depicts the entry to the high school wing.
+The upper drawing depicts the entry to our Waldorf's high-school wing.